Shradd20/OrderHub-SpringBoot/README.md

 ## Overview
 OrderHUB is a project designed to manage orders, customers, and products in an e-commerce system.
 It provides endpoints for creating and retrieving orders, managing customers, and handling products.

+## Technologies Used
+The OrderHUB project utilizes the following technologies:

+* **Java:**             The backend of the application is developed using Java programming language.
+* **Spring Boot:**      Spring Boot framework is used to create stand-alone, production-grade Spring-based applications.
+* **Spring Data JPA:**  Spring Data JPA provides an easy and efficient way to interact with the database using JPA (Java Persistence API) annotations.
+* **MySQL:**            MySQL relational database management system is used to store and manage data.
+* **Postman:**          Postman is used for testing API endpoints during development.

 ### Entity Structure
 Entities represent the core data structures of the application.
 In the OrderHUB project, entities include:
 1. **Customer:** Represents individuals who place orders.
 It contains attributes like id (auto-generated), name, and email.